alexnathanson/solar-protocol/tutorials/api/api-part2.md

 You can find the code for this example in the example1 directory

-To do that, we use this call `http://solarprotocol.net/api/v2/opendata.php?value=battery-voltage`
+To do get the battery voltage data, we use this call: `http://solarprotocol.net/api/v2/opendata.php?value=battery-voltage`

 This will return an object that looks like this: `{ "battery-voltage": "12.69" }` Of course the number value will be different depending on the status at the moment you make the call.